grafana/tempo/docs/tempo/website/configuration/_index.md

             # access key when using access key credentials.
             [storage-account-key: <string>]

+            # optional.
+            # use Azure Managed Identity to access Azure storage.
+            [use-managed-identity: <bool>]

+            # optional.
+            # The Client ID for the user-assigned Azure Managed Identity used to access Azure storage.
+            [user-assigned-id: <bool>]

             # Optional.
 Default is 0 (disabled)
             # Example: "hedge-requests-at: 500ms"
             # If set to a non-zero value a second request will be issued at the provided duration.
 Recommended to